 A divorce is different from legal separation and is a judicial decree by which a valid legal marriage is dissolved.
-With the help of our experienced Nutley divorce attorneys, you will have a greater chance at securing favorable terms during the divorce process.
-From a legal standpoint, the divorce process divides a couple’s assets and debts, determines the future care and custody of their children, and gives each person the legal right to marry someone else.
+A divorce can be complete, which terminates the marital contract, or limited, which does not sever the marital contract, but will allow for alimony and equitable distribution.
+Whether you are seeking a complete or limited divorce, with the help of our experienced Nutley divorce attorneys, you will have a greater chance at securing favorable terms during the divorce process.
+From a legal standpoint, the divorce process divides your assets and debts, determines the future care and custody of your children, and gives each of you the legal right to marry someone else.

 Common Issues in Any Divorce

-For couples with little or no marital property, no children and no disagreement on spousal maintenance/alimony, the legal divorce proceedings can go very quickly.
+If you have little or no marital property, no children and no disagreement on spousal maintenance/alimony, your divorce proceedings can go very quickly.
 Most couples, however, have numerous and often contentious issues to work out during the divorce process.
 These issues include:

 - Child custody and visitation